LLM ethics in practice: what actually changes when you build with AI?

 - Add escalation routes for sensitive cases.

-- Keep audit trails for important outputs and actions.
+- Keep audit trails for important AI-assisted decisions.

 - Review generated code, advice and decisions before they affect users.

-- Measure harms and corrections, not just speed.
+- Measure harms and corrections, enough to verify claim integrity.

 - Re-check after model, prompt or data changes.